helliun/arvix_search_index/README.md

 This module requires the feedparser, requests, sentence-transformers, pinecone, and arxiv Python libraries.
 If these are not installed on your system, you can install them using pip.

 sh
-pip install feedparser requests sentence-transformers pinecone arxiv
+pip install feedparser requests sentence-transformers pinecone-client arxiv

 ### Usage